Energy Models for Better Pseudo-Labels: Improving Semi-Supervised Classification with the 1-Laplacian Graph Energy: Related Work

 \section{Related Work}

-The problem of classifying with scarse annotations has been extensively investigated in the machine learning community, in which solutions can be divided into two categories: model-based approaches and deep-learning based methods.
-However, the commonality of all of them is that- they rely on the so-called consistency-enforcing assumption~\cite{chapelle2006semi}.
-That is, nearby points are likely to have the same label (i.e. smoothness assumption), and points in the same structure are likely to be of the same class (i.e. cluster assumption).
-In this section we review the work in turn.
+The problem of classifying images with scarce annotations has been extensively investigated in the machine learning community.
+In the literature, semi-supervised learning (SSL) can be broadly divided into three categories: energy models (classic techniques) e.g.~\cite{zhu2002learning,zhou2004learning,hein2010inverse,zhang2011fast}, deep-learning based methods e.g.~\cite{laine2016temporal,tarvainen2017mean,miyato2018virtual, sohn2020fixmatch}, and hybrid techniques e.g.~\cite{iscen2019label,sellars2020two,sellars2021laplacenet}.
+An illustration of each category is displayed in Fig.~\ref{fig:sslcategories}.
+These categories can be split by different perspectives including graph-based techniques, generative models, pseudo-labelling and consistency regularisation.
+In this section, we review the existing techniques.

-\textbf{Model-based SSL Methods.} A number of techniques has been developed in this category, in which authors have proposed different ways to somehow fulfill the consistency assumption.
-This includes generative models e.g.~\cite{kemp2004semi,grandvalet2005semi,adams2009archipelago}; low-density separation approaches e.g.~\cite{joachims1998making,joachims1999transductive,xu2008efficient,vapnik2013nature}; and graph based approaches based on random walks e.g.~\cite{szummer2002partially,zhu2002learning}, graph mincut e.g.~\cite{blum2001learning,joachims2003transductive,blum2004semi}, and spectral techniques e.g~\cite{belkin2002semi,chapelle2003cluster}.
-In this work, we focus on the last \textit{graph based category}.
-In particular, we highlight two works with close philosophy to ours~\cite{zhou2004learning} and ~\cite{hein2013total}.
-However, they have significant differences compared to ours.
-The work of ~\cite{zhou2004learning} was modelling for the particular case when $p=2$ in \eqref{model0}, whilst our new optimisation model is based on $p=1$.
-Moreover, authors that of~\cite{hein2013total} set the total variation based on a hypergraph as the Lovasz extension of the hypergraph cut.

-\textbf{Deep SSL Methods.} The power of deep nets has been recently applied for SSL (Deep SSL).
-The majority of the state-of-the-art work are perturbation-based methods, in which the key idea is that the model's performance (output $g(X_u)$, where $X_u$ is the unlabelled data) should not change under any induced data perturbation $\tau$.
-That is: $g(X_u) = g(X_u+\tau)$.
-Within this category, there are several works reported including the $\prod-$Model and Temporal Ensembling~\cite{laine2016temporal}; the Mean Teacher (MT)~\cite{tarvainen2017mean} and the Virtual Adversarial Training (VAT) \cite{miyato2018virtual}, and extended paradigms such as the Interpolation Consistency Training (ICT) \cite{verma2019interpolation}.
-However, a major challenge on these approaches is - how to set $\tau$.
-An alternative to these works, authors of~\cite{iscen2019label} presented a deep SSL approach, in which they applied the well-known approach of ~\cite{zhou2004learning} along with exploiting the embeddings from a deep net.
-Our work is also related to~\cite{iscen2019label}, however, we propose a completely new optimisation model to improve over~\cite{zhou2004learning}.